IronLanguages/ironpython3/Documentation/installing.md

 After a release, the development of IronPython continues so it is possible that a bug or a feature that is important to you was handled after the latest release.
 As each commit to the main project branch creates precompiled artifacts, it is still possible to install the relevant (or latest development) version of IronPython without the need to compile the whole project from scratch.

 Go to the project's [_Actions_ page](https://github.com/IronLanguages/ironpython3/actions) and find the commit you are interested in.
-Or simply find the topmost commit to `master` that has all tests passing.
+Or simply find the topmost commit to `main` that has all tests passing.
 The _Status_ and _Branch_ filters in the top bar are helpful to narrow the list down.
 Then click on the commit hyperlink to access the CI run summary.
 At the bottom of that page there is artifact `packages`, which contains all binary artifacts the project produces.
 Download it and unzip.
 Choose the right package for your needs and follow instructions above for the officially released artifacts.
 For convenience, here is a table with usable packages:

 | Artifact             | Framework                      | Operating System                    |
 | -------------------- | ------------------------------ | ----------------------------------- |